AInsights Entry for Alpha-Dihydroterpineol (CAS: 498-81-7)

 - Molecular Weight: 156.27 g/mol

-Alpha-dihydroterpineol is a monoterpenoid alcohol characterized by a cyclohexene ring with a methyl group and a hydroxyl group.
-Its structure contributes to its odor profile, which is often described as floral and citrus-like.
+- Functional Groups and Structure–Odor Relevance: Alpha-dihydroterpineol is a monoterpenoid alcohol, which contributes to its characteristic odor profile.
 The presence of the hydroxyl group is significant for its solubility and reactivity in formulations.

 Citation hooks: FlavScents; PubChem; FEMA